ActiveInferenceInstitute/ActiveInferenceJournal/Livestream/LiveStream_051/Markdown/ActInf Livestream 051.1 ~ Canonical neural networks.m4a.sentences.csv_transcript.md

 Key all right, hello everyone.
 Welcome.
-This is activem live stream number 51.1.
+This is active inference live stream number 51.1.
 We are in the second discussion of our this paper canonical neural networks perform active inference.
 Welcome to the active inference institute.